espocrm/documentation/administration/server-configuration.md

 upload_max_filesize = 50M
 ```

-### MySQL Requirements
+### Database Requirements

 EspoCRM supports MySQL version 5.5.3 or greater.
+MariaDB is supported as well.
 These are no special peculiarities.
 All default settings are fine for EspoCRM.

 For better work it's recommended to use MySQL 5.6 of greater.